Program Deadlines and Report Submissions

 Abstract

-The abstract is a brief summary of your paper in about 250 words.
+The abstract is a summary of your paper in about 200 words.
 The purpose of your research needs to be communicated in one to two sentences.
-For empirical research, also include a statement about the methodology used or the experimental design followed.
+For empirical research, also include a statement about the methodology or experimental design followed.
 The abstract should conclude with several sentences summarizing the primary results and conclusions.
 For papers in the humanities, include a statement regarding the major thesis and a sentence for each of the primary ideas explained in the paper.
-Be sure to check with your mentor about what is common practice in your field.
+Be sure to check with your mentor about common practice in your field.

-Each final paper should be of publishable quality.
+Each final manuscript should be of publishable quality.
 Generally, papers are between 1500 and 4000 words, including references.
-There is no limit on the number of figures and tables in a paper, though professional standards apply.
+Though professional standards apply, there is no limit on the number of figures and tables in a paper.
 Please note that humanities and social science papers tend to be much lengthier.
 Consult with your faculty mentor about the appropriate length for your discipline.

 Research Format

-Papers should conform to the manuscript and documentation format appropriate to the student's discipline (APA, IEEE, MLA, CBE, Chicago, etc.), including the labeling and construction of figures and tables.
+Manuscripts should conform to the manuscript and documentation format appropriate to the student's discipline (APA, IEEE, MLA, CBE, Chicago, etc.), including labeling and constructing figures and tables.

 References (Works Cited)

-All sources referred to (or cited) in your paper must be listed at the end.
+All sources referred to (or cited) in your manuscript must be listed at the end.
 The format used for this listing should reflect common practice in your field.

 Plans for Dissemination

-All plans for conferences, presentations, or publication must be included as part of the final report.
-Submission to Grand Valley State University's Institutional Repository, Scholar Works, is required.
-You may submit your entire Final Project Report, or your abstract.
+All plans for conferences, presentations, or publications must be included as part of the final report.